geerc/www/gkapfham/research/presentations/Presentation-JCM2002-1.md

 ### Abstract

-In the book Zen and the Art of Motorcycle Maintenance, Robert M. Pirsig writes the following: "When I think of the formal scientific method an image sometimes comes to mind of an enormous juggernaut, a huge bulldozer– slow, tedious, lumbering, laborious, but invincible.
+In the book Zen and the Art of Motorcycle Maintenance, Robert M. Pirsig writes the following: "When I think of the formal scientific method an image sometimes comes to mind of an enormous juggernaut, a huge bulldozer&mdash;slow, tedious, lumbering, laborious, but invincible.
 It takes twice as long, five times as long, maybe a dozen times as long as informal mechanic's techniques, but you know in the end you're going to get it."
 In this presentation, we will highlight an undergraduate course taught at a small liberal arts college that attempted to ensure that students "got" the